mayngo-net/mayngo-net.github.io/index.markdown

 - Shortlisted for the 2021 Wheeler Centre [The Next Chapter award](https://www.wheelercentre.com/next-chapter/meet-the-2021-writers/) for a crime fiction manuscript

 - Accepted onto the mentoring program Asian Women Writers, where I was mentored by Abigail Fenton, Editorial Director at HQ stories.
-You can read my profile here.
+You can read my profile [here](https://www.asianwomenwriters.org/may-ngo/)

 ![May](/assets/may.jpg)